ediarum/ediarum.DB/INSTALLATION.md

 ## ediarum.DB

+The latest version of ediarum.DB can be downloaded [here](https://github.com/ediarum/ediarum.DB/releases/latest).

 With an existing eXist-db installation the **ediarum.DB** app can be accessed via the package manager.
 To do this, run the package manager fom the eXist-dashboard.
 Click the symbol at the top left to open "Upload Packages" dialog.
 Add your current *ediarum.xar*.